Federico Maggio

 I received my Ph.D. in Economics from the Free University of Bozen in January 2024.

-My research interests are in Development Economics, Political economy, and Labor Economics.
+My research interests are in Development Economics, Political Economy, and Labor Economics.

 Please find my CV.